orchidsoftware/orchid.software/docs/en/docs/attachments.md

 $attachment = (new File($file))->load();
 ```

-## Duplicate uploaded files
+## Duplicate Uploaded Files

-Thanks to the hash, attachments are not upload again; instead, a link is created in the database to the required physical file,
-allowing efficient use of resources.
-The file will be deleted only when all links are destroyed.
+Thanks to the use of hashes, attachments are not uploaded again if they already exist in the storage.
+Instead, a link is created in the database to the existing physical file, allowing for efficient use of resources.
+The file will only be deleted when all links to it are destroyed.

-### Allow duplicate files
+### Allowing Duplicate Files

-In some situation you might want to keep the duplicate files ( files that has the same hash ) , different links are generated to request different physical files .
-The file will be deleted when the link is destroyed .
-you can allow duplicate files using the `allowDuplicate()` method :
+In some situations, you might want to keep duplicate files (files that have the same hash) and generate different links to request different physical files.
+The file will be deleted when the link is destroyed.
+To allow duplicate files, you can use the `allowDuplicates()` method:

 ```php
 use Orchid\Attachment\File;

 public function upload(Request $request)
 {
     $file = new File($request->file('photo'));